Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Hyperparameters for the Multivariate Distributional Regression Model

-\subsection{Hyperparameters for the Multivariate Distributional Regression Model}
+\section{Hyperparameters for the Multivariate Distributional Regression Model}

-To align with the reproducible research best practices, as described in e.g \cite{lago2021forecasting}, we publish the reproduction code on \texttt{GitHub} at \url{https://github.com/simon-hirsch/online-mv-distreg}, allowing for full reproducibility of all experiments.
-Additionally, we take the following paragraph to describe the hyperparameters of the model: \begin{itemize} \item \emph{Information criteria and model selection:} We use the AIC for the multivariate distributional regression model and run the online coordinate descent on an exponential grid of 50 $\lambda$ values.
-We employ fast model selection based on the first derivatives for the CD-based models. \item \emph{Link functions:} We use the identity link for the location for all models.
-For the CD-based distributional models, we use the \texttt{InverseSoftPlusLink}.
-For the LRA-based models, we employ the \texttt{SqrtLink} for the diagonal matrix $\mat{A}$ as initial experiments showed a more robust convergence behavior and the \texttt{IdentityLink} for the matrix $\mat{V}$.
-For the degrees of freedom $\nu$, we employ the \texttt{LogShiftTwoLink}, which ensures that $\nu > 2$ and hence the covariance matrix is positive definite. \item \emph{Early stopping:} We employ early stopping for the path-based regularization of the scale matrix if the AIC does not improve, as described in Section \ref{sec:path_based_estimation}.
-We limit the number of off-diagonals for the CD-based parameterization to max 6, however note that the algorithm breaks after fitting 2-3 off-diagonals.
+To align with the reproducible research best practices, as described in \cite{lago2021forecasting}, we publish the reproduction code on \texttt{GitHub}, allowing for full reproducibility of all experiments.\footnote{See: \url{https://github.com/simon-hirsch/online-mv-distreg}.} Additionally, we take the following paragraph to describe the hyperparameters of the model: \begin{itemize} \item \emph{Information criteria and model selection:} We use the BIC for the multivariate distributional regression model and run the online coordinate descent on an exponential grid of 100 $\lambda$ values.
+We employ fast model selection based on the first derivatives for the CD-based models. \item \review{\emph{Link functions:} We use the identity link for the location for all models.
+For the Cholesky-based distributional models, we use the log-link.
+For the LRA-based models, we employ the square root link for the diagonal matrix $\mat{A}$ as initial experiments showed a more robust convergence behavior and the identity for the matrix $\mat{V}$.
+For the degrees of freedom $\nu$, we employ an inverse softplus shifted to 2.1, which ensures that $\nu > 2$ and hence the covariance matrix is positive definite.
+We have found the shift to be important to avoid numerical instabilities for $\nu$ close to 2.
+These links also apply to the univariate distributional regression models.} \item \emph{Early stopping:} We employ early stopping for the path-based regularization of the scale matrix if the AIC does not improve, as described in Section \ref{sec:path_based_estimation}.
+We limit the number of off-diagonals for the CD-based parameterization to max 6, however note that the algorithm breaks after fitting 1-2 off-diagonals.
 We do not limit the number of columns fitted in the LRA-based model and note that the algorithm breaks after fitting the full rank-2 matrix $\mat{V}$. \item \emph{Number of iterations, step-size and dampening:} We dampen the estimation in the first iteration for the scale parameters only.
 We generally allow for a maximum of 30 inner and 10 outer iterations in the initial fit and the update steps. \end{itemize}